ChamiLamelas/Music_Tab_Project/README.md

 ### Handling Extra Text

-If the input file you have created includes extraneous text either as their own lines (such as a song name at the top) or at the beginning or end of string lines, the program will still be able to parse the file for string lines and timing lines (assuming those were input correctly).However, there is a performance set-back as the program must identify the string data.
+If the input file you have created includes extraneous text either as their own lines (such as a song name at the top) or at the beginning or end of string lines, the program will still be able to parse the file for string lines and timing lines (assuming those were input correctly).
+However, there is a performance set-back as the program must identify the string data.
 By default, the configuration file has the has extra option as true since most tab files have extraneous text.
 However, if you have found a tab file with no extra text or you removed all the extraneous text from one, change the following setting in the configuration file from

 ```
 HAS_EXTRA=true